maxfra01/LM-2nd-year-lectures/I Semester/Computational Intelligence/Test problems.md

 - Random mutation hill climber: with a simple tweak (either we take or don't take an object) it leads to a **steady state**.
 - RMHC with a more powerful tweak: there is a small probability of making multiple small changes in the solution

-# Set Cover

-Given a family of sets, find the subfamily of minimum